MengmSun/hadoop-in-docker/README.md

 **Packages:**
 - hadoop-3.3.1

-  You can install tar.gz from [hadoop list](https://archive.apache.org/dist/hadoop/common/hadoop-3.3.1/) and choose other version.
+  You can install hadoop-3.3.1.tar.gz from [hadoop list](https://archive.apache.org/dist/hadoop/common/hadoop-3.3.1/) and choose other version.
 But if you have no interest in change the source file or DIY ,you'd better install the version of 3.3.1.
 I'll fix up the repo to support many versions with little configuration later.

 *Other packages updating...*